onfido/onfido-android-sdk/README.md

 `SDK token`
 `Mobile token`

-We strongly recommend using a SDK token.
+We strongly recommend using a **SDK token**.
 It provides a more secure means of integration, as the token is temporary and applicant id-bound.
-Note that, if you're using an SDK token, you shouldn't call withApplicantId function.
+Note that, if you're using an SDK token, you shouldn't call **withApplicantId** function.

 #### 4.1 SDK Token